abhisheknaik96/abhisheknaik96.github.io/index.md

 - ### Reinforcement Learning Specialization on Coursera [[Link](https://www.coursera.org/specializations/reinforcement-learning)]
 **Jan 2019 - Oct 2019; University of Alberta** <br>
 As one of the 'Subject Matter Expert's, I developed programming assignments, multiple-choice quizzes, and slides for the four courses that form the RL Specialization, released in late 2019.
-There have been more than 10k enrollments till now!
+There have been more than 80k enrolments till now!

 ***